seven5/seven5.github.io/tutorial.md

 that you are using the vendored godeps in the `Godeps/workspace/_src` directory.
 If you for some reason want to _not_ use the vendored godeps, your enable script sets `GOPATH` so just
 "go install tutorial/fresno-dummy-main" will work.
+Use of this technique is not recommended as you want to be building/running locally on precisely the same things that are going to be used in production, which is the contents of the `Godeps` directory.

 ### Godep workflow in Seven5